 Associate Clinical Professor of Pediatrics, Case Western Reserve University School of Medicine

 Chair, American Academy of Pediatrics Leadership Workgroup on Early Brain and Child Development

 Co-author, AAP Policy Statement and Technical Report on Toxic Stress

 The Seton Healthcare Family is accredited by the Texas Medical Association to provide continuing medical education for physicians.

 The Seton Healthcare Family designates this live activity for a maximum of 4.5 AMA PRA Category 1 Credits™ (3.5 for the Jan 16th event).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The January 15th pre-conference presentation, "Healthy Outcomes: The Medical Home and the Value of Primary Care," has been designated by Seton Healthcare Family for 1 credit of education in medical ethics and/or professional responsibility.
+The January 15th pre-conference presentation, "A Pivotal Point for Pediatrics: 'Back to the Future?' or 'Oh Canada!" has been designated by Seton Healthcare Family for 1 credit of education in medical ethics and/or professional responsibility.